 We understand the importance of examining source code pursuant to a protective order, and have performed many code reviews in a secure environment.
 We are capable of performing source code analysis in our own forensic lab or in the office of client or opposing counsel.
 DisputeSoft experts travel as necessary to conduct onsite source code examinations that require adherence to restrictive protective orders, such as those that limit laptop, mobile device, and internet use; require only handwritten notes; and limit copying or printing of source code.

-In many disputes involving alleged copyright infringement, our experts compare the source code of an allegedly infringing program to the source code of a copyrighted program using our proprietary Code Examiner® application.
+In many disputes involving alleged copyright infringement, our experts compare the source code of an allegedly infringing program to the source code of a copyrighted program using proprietary tools leveraged in our Code ACE™ service.

 In the matter of Foresee Results, Inc. v.
 Auryc, Inc., DisputeSoft experts conducted a literal source code analysis to determine the extent of any overlap or similarity between server application software used by competing customer experience analytics firms.
 As part of this analysis, DisputeSoft compared source code in the copyright registration deposit materials to the ForeSee-produced source code.
 Our experts determined that (1) the source code produced by ForeSee did not match the copyright deposit material, and (2) the copyright deposit material for the registered works contained third party source code files over which ForeSee claimed authorship.